On or around 11/23/2020 (Settlement preliminarily approval)

 On June 21, 2019, the case was transferred to the District of Arizona under Docket 19-CV-04529.

 On July 10, the Court issued an Order appointing Lead Plaintiff and Counsel.
 Lead Plaintiff filed an amended Complaint on August 30.
 Defendants filed a Motion to Dismiss the amended Complaint on October 14.
 On April 8, 2020, the Court issued an Order granting in part and denying in part Defendants' Motion to Dismiss.
 On June 10, the parties voluntarily dismissed the Company Issuer.
 On August 11, the parties notified the Court that they had reached a Settlement in principle.
 On September 24, the parties entered into a Stipulation and Agreement of Settlement.
+The Court granted preliminary approval of the Settlement on November 23.

 Company & Securities Information